International Cannabinoid Research Society

 The International Cannabinoid Research Society (ICRS) is a professional society for scientific research in all fields of the cannabinoids, based in North Carolina, US.
-ICRS is one of the very few global non-profit medical societies or associations (Note: A Medical Society is a specific type of trade association for medical professionals.) related to cannabis and cannabinoids.
+ICRS is one of very few global non-profit medical societies or associations (Note: A Medical Society is a specific type of trade association for medical professionals.) related to cannabis and cannabinoids.

 History

 The ICRS was formally incorporated as a scientific research society in 1992.
 Prior to that, early ICRS Symposia were organized by various researchers in the field since 1970.
 Membership in the Society has risen from 50 original members in its first year to 650+ members from all over the world.

 Work

 The International Cannabinoid Research Society is a: